-If a council wishes to add a new camp property or a new long-term camp, or start a day camp or short-term camp program when the council has not previously been authorized to conduct such a program, it must submit an application for authorization to NCAP for assignment to a national authorization team.
+If a council wishes to add a new camp property or a new long-term camp, or start a day camp or short-term camp program when the council has not previously been authorized to conduct such a program, it must submit an application for authorization to the National NCAP Committee for assignment to a national authorization team.
 A new application is not required to add sessions of an existing long-term camp, day camp, or short-term camp.